-- · Where they are not part of continuous deck girders, the lower edge of longitudinal coamings are to extend for at least two frame spaces beyond the end of the openings. - Where longitudinal coamings are part of deck girders, their scantlings are to be as required in Pt 1, Ch 6, Sec 6 and Pt 1, Ch 8, Sec 3.
+- Where they are not part of continuous deck girders, the lower edge of longitudinal coamings including below deck structure as an extension measure above are to extend for at least two frame spaces beyond the end of the hatch openings. - Where they are part of continuous deck girders, their scantlings are to be as required in Sub 1, Ch 6, Sec 6 and Sub 1, Ch 8, Sec 3.